The time is the 1950s, the place is Berlin

 A Cinderella-Stamp Commemorative Issue

 T.H.E.
-Hill, the author of Voices Under Berlin: The Tale of a Monterey Mary, is an artist as well as an author.
+Hill, the author of Voices Under Berlin and The Day Before the Berlin Wall, is an artist as well as an author.
 Hill has created a sheet of Cinderella Stamps celebrating the Twentieth Anniversary of the Fall of the Berlin Wall, honoring the members of the American Armed Forces in Berlin who stood guard for almost fifty years, making sure that the Island of Freedom known as Berlin remained free.

-The official unveiling of the stamps will take place on 9 November at the Allied Museum in Berlin, when the Museum will be presented with the first sheet of stamps from the print run.
-The time of the ceremony is yet to be determined, but it will be announced here as soon as it is known.
-David Guerra of BerlinBrigade.com will make the presentation to the Museum.
-If you are in Berlin, we invite you to come to the presentation.
+The official unveiling of the stamps took place on 9 November 2009 at the Allied Museum in Berlin, when the Museum was presented with the first sheet of stamps from the print run.
+David Guerra of BerlinBrigade.com made the presentation to the Museum.

 (Read an interview with Hill, in which he talks about the artistic process of creating postage-stamp art.)